 The tools and resources can be viewed online (using a computer, tablet, or phone), downloaded and printed, or even listened to (there are audio versions).

-Teachers, staff, and counselors can download, print, or email links of developmentally appropriate tools and resources for parents.
-The website could also be used by teachers or staff working with students in school.
+Health professionals can download, print, or email links of developmentally appropriate tools and resources to share with parents.